michaelslec/dotfiles/README.md

 # Compatibility
 As of right now, this script only works on Linux systems.
-This has only been tested on Ubuntu as that is was my current computer runs.
-I dont intend to add support for other flavors of Linux as well as Mac;
+This has only been tested on Ubuntu as it is the current OS I run on my computer.
+I do intend to add support for other flavors of Linux as well as Mac;
-however, I do not for Windows.
+however, I do not intend to add support for Windows.
+It would be too time consuming and I don't believe that enough people would gain from it to consider it worthwhile.

 # A Note to Users
 If you are running a text editor or terminal emulator of some kind that,